 In connection with my audit of the financial statements, my responsibility is to read all the other information in the annual accounts and, in doing so, consider whether the other information is materially inconsistent with the financial statements or my knowledge obtained in the audit or otherwise appears to be materially misstated.
-If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether there is a material misstatement of the other information.
+If I identify such material inconsistencies or apparent material misstatements, I am required to determine whether there is a material misstatement in the financial statements or a material misstatement of the other information.
 If, based on the work I have performed, I conclude that there is a material misstatement of this other information, I am required to report that fact.
 I have nothing to report in this regard.